go-aah/docs/faq.md

 ### Does aah support Package Management Tools?

 Yes, of course.
 As described in [versioning documentation](versioning.html#package-management). aah works nicely with vendoring.
-Use your choice of tool (`glide`, `dep`, `govendor`, etc.).
+Use your choice of tool (`glide`, `dep`, `govendor`, etc).

 For example: I have responded to aah user for `dep` tool, refer to [GitHub comment](https://github.com/go-aah/aah/issues/109#issuecomment-327225582).

 ### How to update aah framework to the latest version?

 To update aah framework latest version run below command on your terminal/command prompt.
-This updates the aah framework on GOPATH.
+This procedure updates the aah framework only on GOPATH.

 If you're using package management tool, then refer to respective tool documentation for update.
 For example: `glide update`, etc.